Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• INEGI's Q4 2025 productivity release shows secondary sector output at 101, marking a modest uptick but highlighting a mixed landscape across its subsectors.
+• INEGI's Q4 2025 productivity release shows secondary sector output at 102, continuing its recent upward trend.

 • Productivity trends reveal the economy's capacity to grow without stoking inflation.